Watson Wyatt Worldwide: 2007 Iron Workers pension fund settlement

 On March 23, 2007, Watson Wyatt settled a lawsuit by the pension fund trustees of the Iron Workers, Local No. 25, of Michigan.
 The lawsuit alleged that the pension plan was underfunded as a result of the company's actuarial work.
 Under the settlement, Watson Wyatt paid $110 million but did not admit any wrongdoing.

 Merger

 On June 28, 2009, it was announced that Towers Perrin and Watson Wyatt had agreed to merge into a new publicly traded company to be called Towers Watson; the merger was completed in January 2010.

-Operations

-In January 2009, Watson Wyatt had 7,700 employees in 32 countries around the world.